Some More Crochet Easter Eggs

 Crochet Easter Egg Pattern

-This pattern can be used with any weight of yarn, just make sure you use a hook size that will achieve nice, tight stitches (ie go down a couple of sizes than is recommended).
+This pattern can be used with any weight of yarn, just make sure you use a hook size that will achieve nice, tight stitches (ie go down a couple of sizes than is recommended on the yarn label).

-• The Women’s Institute Premium Acrylic Yarn DK in Yellow, Lime, Teal, Pink and Light Pink.
+• Women’s Institute Premium Acrylic Yarn DK in Yellow, Lime, Teal, Pink and Light Pink.

-• The Women’s Institute Soft & Chunky in Cream x2 100g gram balls.
+• Women’s Institute Soft & Chunky in Cream x2 100g balls.
 This amount makes 1 large and three small eggs.

 • Polyfibre fill stuffing